MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/star-schema.md

 ![Factless fact table example](media/star-schema/factless-fact.png)

 This many-to-many design approach is well documented, and it can be achieved without a bridging table.
 However, the bridging table approach is considered the best practice when relating two dimensions.
-For more information, see [Relationships with a many-many cardinality in Power BI Desktop](https://docs.microsoft.com/power-bi/desktop-many-to-many-relationships).
+For more information, see [Many-to-many relationship guidance (Relate two dimension-type tables)](relationships-many-to-many.md#relate-many-to-many-dimensions).

 ## Next steps